mrfalcone/pyext2/README.md

 Acknowledgement
 ---------------
 Thanks to Dave Poirier for making available the [ext2-doc project](http://www.nongnu.org/ext2-doc/).
-It has been an enormous help in developing this project.
+It has been a great help in developing this project.